ebrugulec/business-meeting-phrases/README.md

 - I'm free at that time.
 I'll be there.
 - Yes, I can make it to the meeting.
 Thanks for the invite.

-## How to decline a meeting professional way?
+## How to decline a meeting professional way? :scroll:

 - Thank you for inviting me to the meeting, but I'm unable to attend.
 - I'm sorry, but I'm not available for the meeting.
 Thank you for the invitation.